 Our Adult Museum Education Program offers customized museum tours as well as virtual museum experiences.
 Expert docents will present customized content for an interactive and unique experience.

-When you visit the HMC, you will have a 90 minute guided tour through our main exhibits led by an experienced docent.
-After booking your tour, we will contact you to work together to customize the tour content to your specific industry or interests and objectives.
+When you visit The HC, you will have a 90 minute guided tour through our main exhibits led by an experienced docent.
+After booking your tour, we will contact you to work together to customize the tour content to your specific interests and objectives.

-In addition to a tour, you can elect for your group to listen to a Survivor Speaker presentation.
-Survivor Speaker presentations are based on the availability of our Holocaust Survivors, and therefore cannot be guaranteed.
+In addition to a tour, you can elect for your group to listen to a 30-minute Next Generation Speaker presentation.
+Next Generation Speakers are children of Holocaust survivors who share their parents’ stories.
+Next Generation Speaker presentations are based on the availability of our Speakers, and therefore cannot be guaranteed.

+If you elect to add a Next Generation Speaker, please allow 2 hours for your visit.
 If your visit will include a tour ONLY, please allow 1.5 hours for your visit.
-We ask that you arrive at least 15 minutes before the start of your tour, and leave 15 minutes to return sound equipment and use the restrooms before your group leaves.
+We ask that you arrive at least 15 minutes before the start of your tour.

 Virtual Museum Experience